Unitarian Universalism and Animal Justice in 2025

 • A State of Bliss sermon by Rev. Gary Kowalski

 To extend reach and accessibility, many of our programs were recorded and made available online.
-Planning is already underway for additional offerings in 2026.
+And we have much more planned for 2026!
+See our current offerings here.

 Faith in Action